Thendoi/Credit-Risk-CR-Modeling-Project/README.md

 | Random Forest | 95.5% | 0.99 |
 | XGBoost | **97.0%** | **0.99** |

-XGBoost was selected as the final production model based on superior performance.
+**Random Forest** was selected as the final production model based on superior performance.

 # Evaluation Metrics
 The project includes: